mulle-sde/mulle-make/dox/NAQ.md

 ```
 A: Yes pretty much

 Q: *What are the other 1500 lines of code doing ?*

 A: Let's not go there...

 **Another Developer**

 Q: *This is just not as convenient as a python environment ?
-Why can it be not more like a python environment.*
+Why can it be
+not more like a python environment!*

-A: You could give **mulle-sde** a try.
+A: You could give [mulle-sde](https://github.com/mulle-nat/mulle-sde) a try.
+But that's really pre-alpha.

 **Advanced Developer**